EU Withdrawal form

 Under EU Directive (EU) 2023/2673 (amending Directive 2011/83/EU), any store selling online to EU consumers must let them withdraw from a purchase within 14 days — without giving a reason.
 From 19 June 2026 this is mandatory.
 You may not force EU customers to state a reason, contact support, or fill in a survey before they cancel.

 The EU Withdrawal form makes your store compliant with a single toggle.
-When you enable it, Synctrack reuses your existing return portal, emails, and management screen — for orders shipping to the EU-27, it automatically makes the return reason optional and shows the buyer a valid withdrawal confirmation.
+When you enable it, Synctrack reuses your existing return portal, emails, and management screen — for orders shipping to the EU-27, it turns the return into a short 2-step withdrawal: the reason is optional, the resolution and return method are set automatically, and the buyer gets a valid withdrawal confirmation.
 Orders outside the EU keep your normal return flow.

 What you'll learn